Visit the Columbian College of Arts and Sciences website for application requirements.

 21 to 27 credits in elective courses, which may include PSYC 8289, PSYC 8295, and/or other relevant courses.
 PSYC 8289 and PSYC 8295 may be repeated for a maximum number of credits provided the topic and/or instructor differs.

-PSYC 8289Seminar: Current Topics in Experimental Psychology (may be taken for a maximum total of 18 credits)
+PSYC 8289Seminar: Current Topics in Experimental Psychology (can be taken for a maximum total of 18 credits)

-PSYC 8295Independent Research (may be taken for a maximum total of 6 credits)
+PSYC 8295Independent Research (can be taken for a maximum total of 6 credits)

 Dissertation